elkowar/yolk/docs/src/getting_started.md

 $ yolk git commit -m "Setup alacritty"
 ```

-You can now set up your git reomte and use git as usual.
+You can now set up your git remote and use git as usual.

 ### Baby's first template